STORM-IRIT/Radium-Engine/doc/developer/timeline.md

 [TOC]
 # Timeline And Keyframes

-The `Ra::GuiBase::Timeline` class provides display and management of `Ra::Core::Animation::KeyFramedValue`s through the `Ra::Core::Animation::KeyFramedValueController` class.
+The `Ra::Gui::Timeline` class provides display and management of `Ra::Core::Animation::KeyFramedValue`s through the `Ra::Core::Animation::KeyFramedValueController` class.

 ## The Timeline UI